Covariance of Scattering Amplitudes from Counting Carefully: Counting Tree Graphs

 \section{Counting Tree Graphs}

 The construction of the connected function from 1PI vertices requires the identification of all the possible tree diagrams as well as the number of topologies associated with each diagram.
-For $n \geq 4$ external legs there is more than one type of diagram contributing to the connected function
+For $n \geq 4$ external legs there is more than one type of diagram contributing to the connected function, assigning arbitrary labels to the particles, using $a_i$ for external legs and $b_i$ for internal legs one finds